IzanamiMikoto/Rep1/README.md

 # Rep1
-This is a repository for my personal working #1.
+This is a repository for my personal test work space #1.